seungwonpark/awesome-tts-samples/README.md

 # awesome-tts-samples

-List of TTS papers with audio samples provided by the authors.
+List of TTS papers **with audio samples** provided by the authors.
 The last rows of each paper show the spectrogram inversion (vocoder) being used.

+For more comprehensive list of important TTS papers, I recommmend reading [xcmyz/speech-synthesis-paper](https://github.com/xcmyz/speech-synthesis-paper) written by Zhengxi Liu.

 ## 2020